 - Upload the theme folder on the place.
 You will be prompted to overwrite the existing one, do so.
 You can also select if you want the application to write only the files that appear to have been changed.

-- When all transactions have completed successfully, go to the Dashboard and complete the process with updating the requested plugins.
+- When all transactions have been completed successfully, go to the Dashboard and complete the process of updating the requested plugins.

 On most hosting plans this allows for reviewing the part of the disk provided to you for storing the files of the website.
 Hence, you need to locate the public folder.
-Depending on the system it can be titled as “
+Depending on the system you can locate it as “httpdocs”, as the “public_folder” or as something similar.

 - Go to /wp-content/themes/.
 There should be a number of folders inside.